dipy/dipy/doc/installation.rst

 OSX
 ---

-Make sure you have Xcode_ and canopy_ installed.
+Make sure you have Xcode_ and Anaconda_ installed.

 From here follow the :ref:`install-source-nix` instructions.